Marvin510/SelfStudyProject/README.md

 Picture has an ambigious message.

-Y axis can be open to many interpretations thus not arousing action from the reader
+Y axis can be open to many interpretations thus not arousing action from the reader.
+The proportion change in temperature is not defined properly.

 Does not captivate attention right away.
 It requires more of the reader to understand colors and proportions.

-It is painpul to look at and thus boring.

 ![Picture4](https://19january2017snapshot.epa.gov/sites/production/files/2016-07/models-observed-human-natural.png)